Category of Quantizations and Inverse Problem

 \section{Quantization Maps}

 We define the quantization maps in this section.
-To formulate them, we use $R$-modules and $R$-algebras. $R$ denote a commutative ring over ${\mathbb C}$, in this paper.
+To formulate them, we use $R$-modules and $R$-algebras. $R$ denote a fixed commutative ring over ${\mathbb C}$, in this paper.
 Only finitely generated $R$-modules and $R$-algebras are considered.
-Existence of multiplicative identity does not claimed, and the condition for the identity in the axiom of the $R$-algebra homomorphism is removed.
+As the simplest case, we can employ ${\mathbb C}$ as $R$ in all the discussions in this paper.